Bilka2/NewGamePlus/README.md

 Changelog:

+1.1.1

+* Added support for the building platform mod
+* Minor code cleanup

 1.1.0

 * Added all advanced settings that can be found in the map generation GUI to the advanced settings